 Clos Didi is inspired by these three generations of women.
 We pour our family’s love into each bottle.

 Melody’s passion is focused on growing quality fruit and creating a wine that brings a smile to the faces of her friends and family.
 She is responsible for pretty much everything that goes into each bottle.
 From selection of fruit to branding, marketing, sales, Melody pours her love into all aspects of the business.

-Melody was raised in Chico, CA. She graduated from UC Berkeley where she studied biology and history and has a masters in Finance.
-She is employed by a prominent Internet company.
+Melody was raised in Chico, CA. She is employed by a prominent Internet company.
 When she is not working on wine for Clos Didi or her day job in engineering, she is an active mom, runner and writer.

 Bruce Devlin “The Genius”

 Bruce is the winemaking genius behind Clos Didi.
 He works closely with Melody to produce a wine they both want to drink.

 Bruce Devlin was born in San Jose, California, but his birth certificate might as well been a passport.
 Bruce's first real experience with wine and wine making was in 1994, when he went to Germany with a student work internship program working in the Pfalz at Weingut Reichsrat von Buhl.
 After returning to the U.S. he obtained a degree from the University of California at Davis in Fermentation Science.
 While at Davis, Bruce worked for Lagier-Meredith vineyards part time.
 He worked directly with the owner to establish and maintain an ultra-premium Mt.
 Veeder Syrah program.
 Outside of studies he managed a virus research vineyard on the campus at U.C.
 Davis, and conducted studies that were eventually published in the American Journal of Enology and Viticulture.